x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/create-user-mailboxes.md

 New-Mailbox -Alias hollyh -Name hollyh -FirstName Holly -LastName Holt -DisplayName "Holly Holt" -MicrosoftOnlineServicesID hollyh@corp.contoso.com -Password (ConvertTo-SecureString -String 'P@ssw0rd' -AsPlainText -Force) -ResetPasswordOnNextLogon $true
 ```

-After you create a mailbox by running the previous command, an user account is also created.
+After you create a mailbox by running the previous command, a user account is also created.
 You have to activate this user account by assigning a license.
 To assign a license in the Microsoft 365 admin center, see [Add users individually or in bulk](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).